xYezhu/audio-guide-for-yuanling/README.md

          // add more below...
     ];

-After that, the audio files needs to be assigned to the related location inside playFile.js, if you are group1, update playFiles1.js, if you are group2, update playFiles2.js. and so on:
+After that, the audio files needs to be assigned to the related location inside playFile.js (static-js), if you are group1, update playFiles1.js, if you are group2, update playFiles2.js. and so on:

     let tracks = {
         "location1": "static/audio/track1.mp3",